criblio/helm-charts/helm-chart-sources/logstream-workergroup/README.md

 # Known Issues

 * The chart currently supports *only* TCP ports on the worker group services.
 This may be addressed in future versions.

+# More Info

+For additional documentation on this chart, see the [Cribl Docs](https://docs.cribl.io/docs/deploy-kubernetes-helm) page about it.

 # Feedback